wagnerona/js-code-quiz/README.md

 <img src = "./assets/gif/Coding Quiz.gif">

 ## Challenges and bugs

 1. Input box for initials takes more than 3 characters and numbers, with more time I can add a if condition to check for these

+2. Highscores is not sorted for highest to lowest score

-2. Not really a bug but the sound of a correct answer or not was not included in the code
+3. Not really a bug but the sound of a correct answer or not was not included in the code

-3. Code might be a bit messy, this has so far been one of the hardest challenges yet.
+4. Code might be a bit messy, this has so far been one of the hardest challenges yet.
 I had to use resources from all over the place and at points doubted whether it was the correct way to do it, nonetheless it runs / could use some optimization

 ## Resources